Backpropagation

 Backprop

-Is the element of the first layer and it leads from the row j to the row k.
+Is the element of the first layer and it leads from the row j of the layer left to the row k of the layer right.
 The elevated number is the index of the layer.

 The result of this is fed into an activation function which is the sigmoid function here: